Christmas (Low EP)

 Christmas is an EP by the indie rock band Low.
 It was released in 1999 on Kranky.
 A Christmas album, it was released as a gift to fans.
 In 2013, the A.V.
 Club's Josh Modell described it as "the religious album even heathens can love".

+"If You Were Born Today" and "Blue Christmas" was released as a single in 1997.